Salute the Badge: Deputy Robert Fertal

 SHREVEPORT, La.
 (KTAL/KMSS) – In May of last year the quick thinking and calm actions of Caddo Parish Sheriff’s Deputy Robert Fertal helped save a young lady’s life.

-“It was just a normal day until we got a medical call for a student that was chocking and unresponsive,” said Deputy Fertal.
+“It was just a normal day until we got a medical call for a student that was choking and unresponsive,” said Deputy Fertal.

 He was filling in as a school resource officer at C.E.
 Byrd High School when it happen.
 According to Fertal, a 17-year-old student was lying on the floor, unresponsive, and not breathing.
 Students told Fertal the girl had been choking on some food, and attempts made to dislodge it by some students and a teacher were unsuccessful.